Elizabeth Bauman, M.F.A.

 - Cloud Nine

-- Elizabeth loves puppets and the art of puppetry.
-She occassionally offers her puppetry class in the 3-week format.
+- Bauman loves puppets and the art of puppetry.
+She occasionally offers her puppetry class in the 3-week format.

 - She knows all the musicals from the history of musical theatre and will sing any song that seems appropriate to her at the drop of a hat.